flutter/packages/packages/css_colors/README.md

 CSS Colors
 ==========

 This package defines color constants for the CSS colors.
-These color conststants use the [Color](https://docs.flutter.io/flutter/dart-ui/Color-class.html) class from `dart:ui`, which means they're useful for Flutter apps.
+These color constants use the [Color](https://docs.flutter.io/flutter/dart-ui/Color-class.html) class from `dart:ui`, which means they're useful for Flutter apps.